-Pasticiotti Italian Cream Filled Pastries, the perfect Italian pie pastry filled with a Creamy Pastry Cream and baked to perfection.
-A new wonderful Dessert.
+Pasticciotti Italian Cream Filled Pastries or Tarts.
+The perfect Italian pie pastry filled with a Creamy Pastry Cream Filling and then baked to perfection.
+A wonderful new Dessert Recipe.

 Needless to say they were and are a big hit, and believe me they are delicious.